artefactual/atom-docs/user-manual/access-content/search-atom.rst

     below the title of the record.
   * *Publication status* - if a description's :term:`publication status` is "draft" (i.e. it is not visible to public users), the draft status will be indicated in the stub record.
+You must be logged in to see the draft status displayed.
+If no status is displayed, the record is published, and visible to public (i.e. not logged in) users.
   * *Description* - if a scope and content note has been included in the archival description, its first 2-3 lines will be visible here for greater context.